CambridgeEngineering/PartIB-Computing-Device-Programming/peltier.rst

 The code to drive the Peltier cell is similar to the one for LED and motor.
 Setting and reading of the temperature sensor is realized through minor adaptations of the code you have developed in Activity 2.
 In fact, you will need to connect the temperature sensor to the pins **D14** and **D15** as in Activity 2.

+You will need to attach the sensor to one of the surfaces of the Peltier cell.
+Normal tape should help you do this.
+Make sure the side of the sensor with the integrated circuit is in contact, and not the other one.

 The code uses the `Ticker <https://os.mbed.com/docs/mbed-os/v5.13/apis/ticker.html>`_ interface to set up recurring interrupts.
 Recurrent interrupts allow to read sensors and send information on the serial port at precise time intervals.